-If you would like to send us a request, please fill out the Obituary Request Form at the bottom of this page.
+We offer complimentary online obituaries to all of our clients.
+If you would like to submit text for an obituary, please fill out the digital form at the bottom of this page.

 Dolores L. McGuire